greeble-dev/bevy_mod_skinned_aabb/README.md

 }
 ```

-The plugin will automatically detect and update any skinned meshes that are added to the world, including GLTF imported meshes.
+The plugin will automatically detect and update any skinned meshes that are added to the world.

-## Optionally Add Debug Rendering
+## Debug Rendering

+To see mesh and joint AABBs, use `SkinnedAabbDebugPlugin`:

 ```rust
 use bevy_mod_skinned_aabb::prelude::*;